1000 Fires

 1000 Fires is the debut studio album by American singer and actress Traci Lords, released on February 28, 1995, by Radioactive Records.
 The album remains her only full-length music release to date.
 Lords started working on the album in April 1994, and collaborated with producers Juno Reactor, Mike Edwards and Babble.
 Executive produced by Gary Kurfirst, 1000 Fires is predominantly influenced by electronic music with elements of techno, trance and trip hop.
-Lyrically, it mostly focuses on dark themes, referring to Lords' past in the porn industry, revealing her rape experience on the song "Father's Field" or dealing with thoughts of suicide on "Fallen Angel".
+Lyrically, it mostly focuses on dark themes, referring to Lords's past in the porn industry or dealing with thoughts of suicide on "Fallen Angel".
+It was widely believed that Lords revealed her rape experience on the song "Father's Field," but Lords clarified that the song was about a "story character" and not herself: on page 213 of her 2003 autobiography, Underneath It All, Lords wrote, “I spent my free time in the hotel room staring out the window at the ocean below.
+Listening to a new artist named Tori Amos, I became inspired by the candid stories she told in her lyrics.
+She sang about being raped, and I found myself writing about the same thing, filling notebooks with random thoughts from years before.
+I titled that section of words ‘Father’s Field,’ although it had nothing to do with my father’s field.
+My father’s backyard brought such vivid images to my mind that that’s where my story character was placed.”

 Upon its release, the album received mixed reviews from music critics.
 It achieved moderate commercial success, but failed to enter the Billboard 200.
 It is currently out of print.
 During the promotion of the album, Lords performed as a DJ and opened shows for other artists such as Moby and the band My Life with the Thrill Kill Kult.

 Two singles from the album were released.
 The lead single, "Control", peaked at number two on the Billboard Hot Dance Club Songs and its instrumental version was featured in the film Mortal Kombat (1995).
 The soundtrack to the film was certified double platinum by the Recording Industry Association of America (RIAA), which earned Lords her first music award.
 Its following single, "Fallen Angel", was also successful in charts, peaking at number eleven on Hot Dance Club Songs.
 The Paul Oakenfold remix of the song was included on the soundtrack to the film Virtuosity (1995), in which Lords had a cameo appearance.